Season 1, Episode 47

 to take that fear and sublimate it into being a yoga teacher and a medical doctor and a neuroscientist and all that kind.
 But in a way, I’m just running away.
 I was just running away from my anxiety.
 And eventually it catches up with you after two divorces and that kind of thing, it catches up with you.
 So I had really crippling anxiety in 2013, I ruptured my left Achilles tendon, and it was kind of like the straw that broke the doctor’s back.
 And I’m like, forget it.
 I can’t do this anymore.
 I left medicine and I just collapsed.
 I just collapsed into anxiety.
 And it wasn’t depression because I had tons of energy.

 It was just that energy just drove me, but I wasn’t getting anywhere anymore.
 And I was doing standup comedy and that kind of thing, which kind of saved me in a way because it gave me an outlet to focus this energy.
 But really it was about this disconnection from myself, this inability to really accept love for myself and for other people.
 And after a while, I just felt this emptiness, holiness.
 So that’s what brought me to my friend who’s a plant medicine specialist, not just psychedelics, like every plant, you go for a walk with this guy, and it’s like, well, that’s plantain.
 You can put that on your inflammation and stuff.
 He knows everything.
-So anyway, he saw what bad shape that I was in, and he took me on an L Ss D trip.
-And on that L S D trip, I was kind of shown, and I still don’t know how, but I was told that my anxiety, what I was calling the anxiety of my mind was actually this alarm stored in my body and it was in my solar plexus.
+So anyway, he saw what bad shape that I was in, and he took me on an LSD trip.
+And on that LSD trip, I was kind of shown, and I still don’t know how, but I was told that my anxiety, what I was calling the anxiety of my mind was actually this alarm stored in my body and it was in my solar plexus.

 It was sharp, it was purple.
 It pushed up against my heart, it pushed back into my spine.
 And from that point on, it was like, okay, well maybe I’ve been trying to treat the wrong thing.
 Maybe I’m trying to fix my thoughts when actually the root cause of this anxiety that I feel is in my body.
 And then that’s when I started to expand stuff.
 That’s when I started doing a lot of Gordon Neufeld work and connecting with inner child, understanding where this alarm kind of comes from.
 He says, all anxiety is separation anxiety, kind of I add, and it’s separation from yourself.
-And I just sort
+And I just sort of slowly got this theory over the course of time that anxiety is much more to do with the alarm that’s stored in your body from old unresolved wounds than it is the thoughts of your mind.
+Your mind is a compulsive meaning-making machine.

 So when it reads the alarm in your system through interoception, when the body reads or when the mind reads the body, it has to do something with that, especially the left hemisphere.
 It’s got to make sense of this pain.
 So it says, well, I’ll never escape anxiety.
 I’ll never find love, I’ll never conceive whatever it is.
 And then you believe it, you created it, and it just creates this cycle, this alarm anxiety cycle that

 you can’t get out of.
-And until you see that they’re separable, until you see that the alarm in your body is separable from the thoughts of your mind, they’re inextricably linked and it will trap you for the rest of your
+And until you see that they’re separable, until you see that the alarm in your body is separable from the thoughts of your mind, they’re inextricably linked and it will trap you for the rest of your life.

 Lorne Brown:

-Life.
 And with your psychedelic experience, I heard you in one of your podcasts say that the psychedelics basically take off the brakes.
 And so if you have a lot of trauma anxiety, it could be a trip.
 I did a psychedelic trip and that was my experience.
-I went there for a, Hey, I’m going to hang out with bliss and love and life horrible.
+I went there for a, Hey, I’m going to hang out with bliss and love and life is horrible.
 It was horrible.
-Oh yeah,
+Oh yeah

 Russell Kennedy: